 Columbus Youth Climate Action Fund

 With 84 percent of youth around the world reporting that they are worried about climate change, Bloomberg Philanthropies launched the Youth Climate Action Fund to help empower the next generation of climate leaders.
-As a Bloomberg Sustainable City, Columbus received funds to distribute as microgrants to youth-led organizations seeking to address climate change and its impacts on our community.
+As a Bloomberg Sustainable City, Columbus received funds to distribute as microgrants to youth groups seeking to address climate change and its impacts on our community.

 Vision: